 This section provides details of the Bank and its affiliates' exposure to risk and describes the methods used by management to control risk.
 The most important types of financial risk to which the Bank and its affiliates are exposed, are credit risk, liquidity risk, market risk and operational risk.
-Market risk includes currency risk, interest rate risk and option risk.
+Market risk is the risk that changes in market prices, such as interest rates, equity prices, foreign exchange rates and credit spreads (not relating to changes in the obligor's/issues's credit standing) that affect the Bank's income or the value of its holdings of financial instruments.